philippkarg/smartcard/README.md

 ### Debug Mode

 The Smart-Card used in this laboratory came with an USART to USB converter chip.
 This makes it possible to log messages to a serial console on a PC over the ATmega644's USART peripheral.
-If you are running compiling this code for another Smart-Card, you might run into issues with USART.
+If you are compiling this code for your own Smart-Card, you might run into issues with USART.
 To enable logging of debug messages, the project can be compiled in *debug mode*.
 Note that this greatly increases the executable size & that some UART message might interfere with the Terminal communication.
 If these message are unwanted, the project can also be compiled in *release mode*.

 - Run `$ cmake -DDebug=ON ..` to build the project in *debug mode*.